 The interest limitation rule contains an annual €3.000.000 safe-harbour threshold.
 This means that EBCs up to and including €3.000.000 is in any case not restricted by this rule (the €3.000.000 threshold would apply in cases where ‘30% of taxable EBIDTA’ results to an amount below €3.000.000).
 In the case of a Cyprus group the €3.000.000 applies for the aggregate EBCs of the Cyprus group and not per taxpayer.

 The Directive sets out a General Anti-Abuse Rule, which will tackle abusive tax arrangements if there is no other anti-avoidance rule that specifically covers such an arrangement.
 The GAAR acts as a safety net in cases where other anti-abuse provisions cannot be applied.
 It will allow tax authorities to ignore abusive tax arrangements and tax on the basis of the real economic substance.

-The Cyprus Income Tax Law has been amended introducing the ATAD GAAR in the Cyprus tax legislation under which Cyprus shall ignore an arrangement or a series of arrangements which, having been put into place for the main purpose or one of the main purposes of obtaining a tax advantage that defeats the object or purpose of the applicable tax law, are not genuine (i.e. are not put into place for valid commercial reasons which reflect economic reality) having regard to all relevant facts and circumstances.
+The Cyprus Income Tax Law has been amended introducing the ATAD GAAR in the Cyprus tax legislation under which Cyprus shall ignore an arrangement or a series of arrangements which -the main purpose, or one of the main purposes, of their having been put into place being to obtain a tax advantage that defeats the object or purpose of the applicable tax law- are not genuine (i.e. are not put into place for valid commercial reasons which reflect economic reality) having regard to all relevant facts and circumstances,.
 The GAAR will therefore target all non-genuine transactions performed in a domestic or a cross-border situation.

-The draft law adds a new Article 33(6) to the Income Tax Law which reproduces the provisions of Article 6 of ATAD, allowing the tax department to disregard artificial arrangements whose main purposes include obtaining a tax advantage that defeats the object or purpose of the tax laws.
+The draft law adds a new Article 33(6) to the Income Tax Law which reproduces the provisions of Article 6 of ATAD, allowing the tax department to disregard artificial arrangements the main purposes of which include obtaining a tax advantage that defeats the object or purpose of the tax laws.